5 m depth

 This website doesn't receive any public funds and it is based on volunteering

-Riparo di Grotti
+Riparo di Grotti Rock Art (Italy)

-Riparo di Grotti is a limestone rock shelter decorated with black-colored paintings, discovered by archaeologist Dr. Tommaso Mattioli in March 2003.
-Accessible via the 'Via dei Monti' hiking path, it connects the village of Grotti to the sanctuary of the Madonna dei Balzi.
-In 1953, Italian archaeologist Antonio Maria Radmilli (1922-1998) surveyed the area and collected pottery fragments described by the author as 'di fattura preistorica ma di datazione imprecisata' (lit. prehistoric-like pottery sherds of uncertain dating - personal translation).
-Riparo di Grotti stands out for its strategic visual dominance over the Salto River valley.
-In 2008, GIS Viewshed analysis suggested that the site offers optimal visual control over the middle-distance landscape, particularly the valley floor where human or animal movement would occur.
-At the same time, its steep approach and elevated position ensure that the site remains partially hidden from below, suggesting a deliberate selection for both visual control and concealment.
-This duality implies that Grotti may have been chosen not only for symbolic or artistic purposes, but also for its perceptual and defensive advantages within the prehistoric landscape.
+Riparo di Grotti stands out within the framework of prehistoric rock paintings Lazio for its for its strategic visual dominance over the Salto River valley.
+A GIS Viewshed analysis conducted in 2008 indicated that the site affords optimal visual control over the middle-distance landscape, particularly the valley floor where human or animal movement would have occurred.
+At the same time, the steep approach and the elevated position render the shelter partially concealed from below, suggesting a deliberate choice that balances visibility and concealment.
+This dual characteristic implies that Grotti may have been selected not only for symbolic or artistic purposes, but also for its perceptual and potentially defensive advantages within the prehistoric landscape.

-Rock Art Figure Descriptions
+The Rock Art Figures

 Riparo di Grotti - one of the anthropomorph of the right niche in 2022